-Word combinations with 'enterprise'
+Word combinations with 'enterprise' D

-free private } enterprise business activity owned by individuals, rather than the state culture an atmosphere which encourages people to make money through their own activities and not rely on the government part of a country where business is encouraged an economy where there is an enterprise culture part of a country where business is encouraged because there are fewer laws, lower taxes, etc.
+free private } enterprise business activity owned by individuals, rather than the state culture an atmosphere which encourages people to make money through their own activities and not rely on the government enterprise " economy an economy where there is an enterprise culture zone part of a country where business is encouraged because there are fewer laws, lower taxes, etc.

-- 11 1 Correct the mistakes using words and expressions from A opposite. - 1 Before we employ people, we like to put them in job situations to see how they do the work and fit into the corporate ladder. - 2 The company has built a grand corporate logo as a permanent symbol of its power. - 3 Our stylish new corporate culture shows our wish to be seen as a more international airline. - 4 The economy is growing and corporate headquarters are rising. - 5 The rules were introduced to protect women working in factories, but today they make it harder for women to climb the corporate image. - 6 Companies hit by computer crime are not talking about it because they fear the publicity will harm their corporate profits. - 11.2 Someone is talking about the word combinations in B opposite.
-Which are they referring to each time? - 1 It carries passengers and goods, it's not military. - 2 It's going to be used for offices and factories, not houses. - 3 It receives no money from the state to make its programmes. - 4 He does advertisements: you can't find his work in art galleries. - 5 It was an artistic success, but unfortunately it lost a lot of money. - Use expressions from D opposite to complete this text.
-11.3 or (2) She said that her achievement was to establish an encouraged to start their own companies and where it was acceptable to get rich through business: an (4)
+- 11.1 Correct the mistakes using words and expressions from A opposite. - 1 Before we employ people, we like to put them in job situations to see how they do the work and fit into the corporate ladder. - 2 The company has built a grand corporate logo as a permanent symbol of its power. - 3 Our stylish new corporate culture shows our wish to be seen as a more international airline. - 4 The economy is growing and corporate headquarters are rising. - 5 The rules were introduced to protect women working in factories, but today they make it harder for women to climb the corporate image. - 6 Companies hit by computer crime are not talking about it because they fear the publicity will harm their corporate profits. - 11.2 Someone is talking about the word combinations in B opposite.
+Which are they referring to each time? - 1 It carries passengers and goods, it's not military. - 2 It's going to be used for offices and factories, not houses. - 3 It receives no money from the state to make its programmes. - 4 He does advertisements: you can't find his work in art galleries. - 5 It was an artistic success, but unfortunately it lost a lot of money. - 11.3 Use expressions from D opposite to complete this text.

-Margaret Thatcher often talked about the benefits of (1)
+Margaret Thatcher often talked about the benefits of (1) .....